PowerShell/ProjectMercury/README.md

 This agent is for talking specifically to Az CLI endpoint to help users user Azure CLI tools better.
 Right now the only prerequistate to using this is to be within the Microsoft Azure tenant and be logged in with az cli via the `az login` command.

 # OpenAI-GPT Agent

+This is a more generalized agent that users can bring their own instance of Azure OpenAI and a completely customizable prompt.

 ## Getting an Azure OpenAI Endpoint Key